machonky/AvaloniaRestDemo/README.md

 There is also some tricks on how to use appsettings.json in a cross platform way.

-RestSharp is employed in the ApiClient - which is in turn used by a DataService which abstracts away the web stuff, so theoretically we can have mock data services for design time...Theoretically.
+RestSharp is employed in the ApiClient - which is in turn used by a DataService which abstracts away the web stuff, so theoretically we can have mock data services for design time...

-There's some design time issues to solve, but Runtime works just on Browser and Desktop.